Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.

 Current status, last actions:
-* to finish the current release for a stable version, I postpone the following capabilities to the next release: 5BarParScara, handling continuous axis, most robotType templates (draft versions are created)
-* added homing M208 possibility for G1 H1 like for CoreXY, Cartesian or prismatic axes in general.
-* reduced memory needed
-* removed CoreXZ and concentrate on CoreXY.
-Currently intensive CoreXY testing
-* added to set single D paramters
-* started to include screw theory, based on skew matrices, which allows covering force calculations and more endpoint options
+* started to include screw theory (also called PoE Product of Exponentials), based on skew matrices, which allows covering force calculations and more endpoint options.
+This will probably speed up calculations and allow including force/torque calculations.
+The extended DH parameter configuration with 6 parameters will remain, but Plücker coordinates will probably be added as option to define parameters.

 # Configuring a Robot